“See You at the UpStairs Lounge” by Skylar Fein

 The crime received little attention from police, elected officials and news media.
 The only national TV news coverage at the time was these video clips from CBS and NBC:

 Louisiana playwright and composer Wayne Self spent five years weaving together the stories of the UpStairs Lounge fire victims and survivors.
-The result is a dramatic musical.
+The result was the dramatic musical "Upstairs," which has been performed in various cities in Louisiana, New York and California after opening in New Orleans and Los Angeles in June 2013.
 He says his work takes the form “of tribute, of memorial, even of hagiography.”

 The musical "Upstairs" brings back to life people such as MCC assistant pastor George “Mitch” Mitchell, who managed to escape the fire, but ran back into the burning building to save his boyfriend, Louis Broussard.
 Both men died in the fire.
 Their bodies were found clinging to one another in the ashes.
 In the musical, Mitchell sings a song called “I’ll Always Return”:

 But I'll always,